zsliangliulab/.github/profile/README.md

 ### Overview
-The Bioinformatics Platform (BP) is dedicated to advancing the field of bioinformatics through cutting-edge research, innovation, and collaboration.
+The BioNexus Platform (BP) is dedicated to advancing the field of bioinformatics through cutting-edge research, innovation, and collaboration.
 Our mission is to develop and apply computational tools and techniques to understand and interpret biological data, ultimately contributing to significant scientific discoveries and advancements in health and medicine.
+BioNexus signifies a comprehensive platform designed to be a central hub for bioinformatics research.
+It emphasizes the integration and connection of diverse biological data and tools, fostering an environment that supports innovative research and collaboration.
+The name conveys the idea of a powerful, user-friendly, and versatile platform that serves as a crucial point for advancing bioinformatics and biological sciences.

 ### Our Research
 At BP, our research spans a wide range of topics in bioinformatics, including: